eonfluxor/flask/README.md

 *This is a pre-release.
 The code is stable but documentation is WIP.*

 # What is Flask Reactor?
 Flask is a multiplatform **[ iOS | OSX | tvOS ]** implementation of the unidirectional data flow architecture in Swift.
-Flask offers a *friendly API* and a robust feature set.
+Flask offers a unique feature set beyond any similar frameworks through an *intuitive API*

 While the Flux architecture is abstract, explaining Flask is easy: